-The mean annual number of frost days (Fig. 13a) varied from less than 10 in coastal areas of the IP and in all the Balearic and Canary Islands to more than 200 at the highest elevations of the Pyrenees.
-Between these extremes, a similar increasing gradient such as the minimum temperature was found in the southern part of the IP and in the Ebro Valley, while the northern plateau was dominated by a range of 50-100 d.
-The spatial distribution of the uncertainty (Fig. 13b) coincided with the variable with the highest values where the number of frost days was higher.
-However, some exceptions were found: one at the northeastern IP, with a high uncertainty of the relatively low number of frost days; and another at the high elevations of the Pyrenees, where the uncertainty was low with regard to the high number of days.
+The mean annual number of frost days (Figure 13a) varied from less than 10 in coastal areas of IP and in all Balearic and Canary Islands, to more than 200 in highest elevations of the Pyrenees.
+Between these extremes, a similar increasing gradient as the minimum temperature was found in the southern part of the IP and in the Ebro Valley, while the northern plateau was dominated by a range of 50-100 days.
+The spatial distribution of the uncertainty (Figure 13b) coincided with the variable, with highest values where the number of frost days was higher.
+However, some exceptions were found: one at northeast IP, with a high uncertainty of relatively low number of frost days; and other at high elevations of the Pyrenees, where the uncertainty was low in regard of the high number of days.
 Low values of uncertainty in the Balearic and Canary Islands are due to the few frost days per year.

-The mean annual number of summer days (Fig. 13c) showed a similar spatial pattern to the maximum temperature but with a stronger effect of the orography.
-The highest values were found in the Guadalquivir valley with more than 150 d, as well as in southern part of the Mediterranean coast and eastern Canary Islands.
-The lowest number of summer days (< 25) coincided with the highest elevations of the central and Iberian range, Pyrenees and Sierra Nevada.
-Also, the area all along the Cantabric coast showed values lower than 75 summer days.
-The uncertainty related to this index (Fig. 13d) was higher than the frost days, with a clear gradient from less than 2 d in the central southern IP to more than 3 d in the northern IP, the Iberian range, the Canary Islands and most of the inner areas of the Balearic Islands.
+The mean annual number of summer days (Figure 13c) showed a similar spatial pattern than the maximum temperature but with a stronger effect of the orography.
+The highest values were found in the Guadalquivir Valley with more than 150 days, as well as in southern part of the Mediterranean coast and eastern Canary Islands.
+The lowest number of summer days (< 25) coincided with highest elevations of Central and Iberian Range, Pyrenees and Sierra Nevada.
+Also, all along the Cantabric coast showed values lower than 75 summer days.
+The uncertainty related to this index (Figure 13d) was higher than the frost days, with a clear gradient from less than 2 days in central southern IP to more than 3 days in all northern IP, the Iberian Range, the Canary Islands and most of the inner areas of the Balearic Islands.
 Although the occurrence of summer days in both groups of islands is relatively high, they obtained considerable values of uncertainty due to the high variability of temperatures between stations in these small areas.